josevargasia/IA.I.R.E/README.md

 ## Introduction
 Project for implement low cost mechanical ventilators.

-## #InspiraMED
+## #InnspiraMED
-We are part of the initiative in Colombia called #InspiraMED, in which we are working on the implementation of ventilation equipment for COVID-19 patients.
+We are part of the initiative in Colombia called #InnspiraMED, in which we are working on the implementation of ventilation equipment for COVID-19 patients.

 ## Components Used
 List of components used: